List of Egyptian deities

 The gods Osiris, Anubis, and Horus in the Tomb of Horemheb (KV57) in the Valley of the Kings.

 Ancient Egyptian deities were an integral part of ancient Egyptian religion and were worshiped for millennia.
-Many of them ruled over natural and social phenomena, as well as abstract concepts These gods and goddesses appear in virtually every aspect of ancient Egyptian civilization, and more than 1,500 of them are known by name.
+Many of them ruled over natural and social phenomena, as well as abstract concepts.
+These gods and goddesses appear in virtually every aspect of ancient Egyptian civilization, and more than 1,500 of them are known by name.
 Many Egyptian texts mention deities' names without indicating their character or role, while other texts refer to specific deities without even stating their name, so a complete list of them is difficult to assemble.
-This list does not include any Pharaohs who were usually deified, sometime within there own lifetime nor does it include the spouses of the Ptolemaic rulers who were also usually deified.
+This list does not include any Pharaohs who were usually deified, some within their own lifetime, nor does it include the spouses of the Ptolemaic rulers who were also usually deified.
 The only deified people on this list are the ones in which their deification was unique and uncommon for someone of their status.